IceHe/lib/snips/markdown/markdown-style-guide.md

 _Comparison to indented code blocks:_

 - _Disadvantage: not part of the original markdown, thus less portable, but added to CommonMark._
-- _Advantage: many implementations, including GitHub’s, allow to specify the code language with it_
+- _Advantage: many implementations, including GitHub's, allow to specify the code language with it_

 > **Don't indent fenced code blocks.**
 >